owhite/balancing-robot-notes/teensy40/PULSE_experiment/README.md

 ---

-## Modeling the B term applying to the physical plant.
+## Estimate the 𝐵 term of the physical plant from real data

-The standard state-space model for a pendulum is 𝑥-dot =Ax+Bu, where B represents how strongly the applied control input u (torque) affects the pendulum’s angular acceleration.
+The standard state-space model for a pendulum is 𝑥-dot =Ax+Bu, where 𝐵 represents how strongly the applied control input u (torque) affects the pendulum’s angular acceleration.
 To model 𝐵 accurately, we need to determine how much actual physical torque the motor produces for a given commanded torque value from the controller.
 In other words, we must measure the motor’s torque-per-command ratio — the mapping between the controller’s normalized input and the true torque applied at the pendulum joint.

 - Run: `$ ./torque_raise.py /dev/cu.usbmodem178888901`
 - The program computes acceleration: `np.gradient(vel, t)` numerically differentiates velocity.